Recording and Amplifying the Cello: Tips from the Studio and Stage

 Schoeps CMC6 with MK41 Hypercardioid Capsule

 My #1 choice for cello—fantastic for both studio and live use.
-I run it through a Summit 2BA 221 preamp with a high-pass filter at ~70Hz to remove low-end rumble. -
+I run mine through a high quality preamp with a high-pass filter at 70 – 80Hz to remove low-end rumble.
+A matched pair is superb on cello. -

 -